Alexpascual28/rprk_general_control_class/README.md

 To establish and maintain serial communication between the ARB and the Pi, two libraries are provided.
 The `ARB.zip` library is designed to be imported into Arduino, and it is used by `interfaceRPRK.ino` to manage serial comms on the Arduino side.
 The `ARBPi` library is designed to be imported into the Python or C script in the Pi to handle comms on the Raspberry side.

-### RPRK Class (Raspberry Pi)
+## RPRK Class (Raspberry Pi)

 The RPRK class (`RPRK.py`) is a Python module designed for handling various components of the Raspberry Pi Robotics Kit (RPRK).
 This module interfaces with Arduino via the use of the `ARBPi` serial communication library for sensor and actuator management, processing sensor data, and controlling actuators based on sensor inputs and predefined algorithms.

 The `RPRK.py` file encapsulates multiple classes and functionalities to enable comprehensive robot control and monitoring.
 This script contains the main class `RPRK`, which integrates various sub-modules like *motors*, *camera*, *infrared* and *ultrasonic* sensors, and *joystick* control.
-Each submodule is encapsulated in its class within the `RPRK` class, allowing for organized and modular programming.
+Each submodule is encapsulated in its nested class within the `RPRK` class, allowing for organized and modular programming.
 Here's a detailed breakdown of its components and functionalities:

-**Initialisation**
+### Initialisation

 To initialize the RPRK system, create an instance of the RPRK class.
 This setup will connect to the Arduino through serial communication, initialize all connected sensors, and prepare the motors and camera for operation.